Trust in Education Rotating Header Image

 Founder

-After graduating from Amherst College in 1967, Budd moved westward to Boalt Law School and Haas Business School, UC Berkeley, where he graduated with a joint JD/MBA degree.
 Following a one-year transition period selling cheese and wine at “Curds and Whey,” (a retail store started with a friend while in law school), Budd opened a private law practice in 1971.
 He has provided legal and business counsel to entrepreneurs ever since.

-Budd has also been committed to community service for many years.
-He served as a coach and manager of baseball, basketball, soccer, roller blade hockey, and tennis teams for seven years (until his son could take no more!)
 He was the president of Lafayette Little League for three years and Mock Trial advisor for three years at Acalanes High School.
 His Lafayette Chamber of Commerce service includes six years as a member of the Board of Directors and president in 2006.

 Budd founded Trust in Education after reading Charlie Wilson’s War, becoming informed about US involvement in Afghanistan, and visiting Afghanistan.TIE is comprised of an ever increasing number of people who, like Budd, have chosen to make time to help Afghans rebuild their lives and country.
-He is just one among many who keep the train running.
-Truth be told, he looks forward to the day he can be in the caboose.
+He has learned through this experience that the greatest rewards in life come from the impact we have on the lives of others.

 Awards